swaminathanj/fp/README.md

    return score + 25;
 }
 ```
 The second one is not referring to any global variable and the behavior can be reasoned easily.

+Also in pure FP languages, a 'function' must take a single input and give a single output.
+And when a function is guaranteed to give the same output everytime it is called with same input, it is called as a pure function.
+These are often mathematical expressions.
+But we can't always guarantee that, like in case of writing to a file for example.
+Those are impure functions.
+Since calling an impure function makes the caller impure too, we wrap the function along with the required context in a box.
+Now this box, is called as a monad.
+Also, this is why pure FP languages doesn't allow you to declare variables directly, unless you keep them in a State monad.

 2. Do not change the state much often.
 If you can avoid it, do it.
 Immutability.
 ```